Philip Berrigan: Catonsville Nine

 In 1968, six months after the Baltimore draft records protest, while out on bail, Berrigan decided to repeat the protest in a modified form.
 A high school physics teacher, Dean Pappas, helped to concoct homemade napalm.
 Nine activists, including Berrigan's Jesuit brother Daniel, later became known as the Catonsville Nine when they walked into the offices of the local draft board in Catonsville, Maryland, removed 600 draft records, doused them in napalm and burnt them in a lot outside of the building.
 The Catonsville Nine, who were all Catholics, issued a statement:

-We confront the Roman Catholic Church, other Christian bodies, and the synagogues of America with their silence and cowardice in the face of our country's crimes.
-We are convinced that the religious bureaucracy in this country is racist, is an accomplice in this war, and is hostile to the poor.

 Berrigan was convicted of conspiracy and destruction of government property on November 8, 1968, but was bailed for 16 months while the case went to the U.S. Supreme Court.
-The court rejected the appeal and Berrigan and three others went into hiding.
+The court rejected the appeal, and Berrigan and three others went into hiding.
 For a time, Liz McAlister, the nun who would later become his wife, helped hide Berrigan in New Jersey.
-Twelve days later Berrigan was arrested by the FBI and jailed in Lewisburg.
+Twelve days later, Berrigan was arrested by the FBI and jailed in Lewisburg.
 All nine were sentenced to three years in prison.

 The Harrisburg Seven

 Berrigan attracted the notice of federal authorities again when he and six other anti-war activists were caught trading letters alluding to kidnapping Henry Kissinger and bombing steam tunnels.
 They were charged with 23 counts of conspiracy including plans for kidnap and blowing up heating tunnels in Washington.
 The government spent $2 million on the 1972 Harrisburg Seven trial but did not win a conviction.
-This was one of the reversals suffered by the U.S. government in such cases, another being The Camden 28 in 1973.
+This was one of the reversals suffered by the U.S. government in such cases, another being the Camden 28 in 1973.